Who can and who can’t kneel after knee replacement

 For many people, the ability to kneel goes far beyond religious observance.
 In many patients we see, who had knee replacement, or are exploring their options, little information is given or was given in regard to their the ability or later to find out, inability to kneel.
 This became, or became crucial when they realized the ability to kneel, is the ability to get up after a fall and put pressure on the bent knee and their ability to go about their daily chores.

 We hear things like this.
 The grandmother

 I had the knee replacement.
 I was told that I could not kneel anymore, if I had to kneel, I had to put a lot of padding down on the ground.
 I like to clean, I like to get on the floor and scrub.
-My washer and dryer are front loaders, before I had the knee pain I would sometimes find it easier to kneel rather than bend over.
+My washer and dryer are front loaders, before I had knee pain I would sometimes find it easier to kneel rather than bend over.
 I have grandkids, I like getting on the floor with them to play.

 I was told that the hardware from the knee replacement may make kneeling painfully.
 I was reassured that I would not damage the hardware if I knelt but I should use the padding.
 So I got my husband to help me and I tried to start practicing kneeling at home.
 I put a lot of pads down, it was uncomfortable, but the real problem was I had no idea how to get up.
-My “good knee,” the knee that did not need the knee replacement or was not that far gone enough to get one, and my new knee, because of muscle atrophy following the surgery, were neither strong enough to get me up again.
+My “good knee,” the knee that did not need the knee replacement or was not that far gone enough to get one, and my new knee, because of muscle atrophy following the surgery, was neither strong enough to get me up again.
 I was on the ground, I could not get up by myself.

 We hear things like this.
 The home improvement construction guy